College football scores: Top 25 rankings schedule, results for Week 13 | NCAA.com

 College football rankings: Week 13 Top 25 scores, schedule

 Here is the Top 25 schedule for Week 13 for the 2019 college football season.
 This will be updated as games go final.
-All rankings are from the latest AP Poll.
+All rankings are from the latest College Football Playoff rankings.

 All times ET and on Saturday unless otherwise noted.